-Learning Goal 2: Describe what genes are and how they influence human development.
-Learning Goal 4: Describe prenatal development.
+Learning Objective 2: Describe the mechanisms of heredity in normal and abnormal human development.

+Learning Objective 4: Describe prenatal development, including environmental influences.

 Students often find the role of a genetics counselor difficult to understand.
 Invite a genetics counselor to come and discuss what he or she does to assist couples who want testing.
 You might ask the counselor to discuss reasons why couples come for testing and methods of testing.
 If you are not able to have a guest speaker attend your class, give a lecture on these ideas.